Raphia frater Grote, 1864

 Photograph copyright: Merrill A. Peterson

-Raphia frater is a common medium-sized (FW length 16–19 mm) powdery light to charcoal gray moth, sometimes with patches of ochre, with a pattern of black lines and spots and a white hindwing with black marks at the anal angle and a dark fringe that is widely distributed in our area and flies during late spring and summer.
+Raphia frater is a common, medium-sized (FW length 16–19 mm), powdery light to charcoal gray moth, sometimes with patches of ochre, that is widely distributed in our area and flies during late spring and summer.
+It has a pattern of black lines and spots and a white hindwing with black marks at the anal angle and a dark fringe.
 The forewing is relatively broad and has a rounded apex and smoothly convex lateral margin.
 The ground color is slightly mottled light to dark gray with a powdery appearance due to a mixture of light and dark scales; scattered yellow or light olive patches distally in many lighter specimens.
 The wing base and posterior median area are slightly darker in some specimens, contrasting black in others.
 The lines are black and somewhat indistinct.
 The antemedial line is double with a dark lateral component.
-It extends from near the orbicular spot obliquely toward the base of the wing but bending acutely on vein 1A+2A near the trailing margin and forming a long loop toward the outer margin that reaches the mid-wing.
+It extends from near the orbicular spot obliquely toward the base of the wing, but bending acutely on vein 1A+2A near the trailing margin, and forming a long loop toward the outer margin that reaches the mid-wing.
 The median line is dark gray, but strong only on the costa.
 The postmedial line is double and filled with light gray, but only the inner black component is visible in most specimens.
-It is smooth or weakly scalloped, drawn medially on the costa, has a characteristic polyhedron shape around the reniform spot, below which it is bent toward the trailing margin which it joins at a right angle.
+It is smooth or weakly scalloped, drawn medially on the costa, and has a characteristic polyhedron shape around the reniform spot, below which it is bent toward the trailing margin which it joins at a right angle.
 The subterminal line is irregular, pale gray, and diffuse.
 It is preceded by a dark gray shade.
 The terminal line is thin and dark gray.
 The fringe is the same gray as the adjacent terminal area.
 The forewing spots are black.
 The orbicular spot is round and filled with the ground color, usually but not always with a central dark ocellus.
 The reniform spot is a wide oval or weak kidney shape, almost always with central dark filling.
 The claviform spot is long, usually reaching the postmedial line, but variable in darkness from distinct to nearly absent.
 The hindwing is white with darker powdery gray discal spot, postmedial line, and submarginal line.
 Both of these lines are heaviest at the anal angle where they form a distinct dark mark.
 The terminal line is a thin black line between the veins.
 The fringe is gray.
 The head and thorax are hoary medium gray.
 The edge of the collar is pale and there is row of black scales on the anterior thorax posterior to the collar.
 The margins of the tegulae are dark.
 The surface of the eye is smooth.
 The male antenna is widely bipectinate.

 Raphia frater can usually be identified despite the considerable variation in ground color and black patches by its gray rounded forewing patterned with black, the shape of the posterior antemedial line, the angular appearance of the postmedial line around the reniform spot, and the white hindwing with dark gray at the anal angle and dark fringe.
 Raphia frater is most similar to some species of Acronicta, but can usually be identified by the combination of powdery gray color in combination with a relatively broad and rounded wings.